 What's the difference between this and Vendor Risk?

 This endpoint is about past performance: who they've contracted with and how much.
 Vendor Risk is about fraud-pattern signals: are they on the exclusion list, do they share an address with debarred entities, were they part of a coordinated enforcement action.
 Different jobs to be done.
-Both included in Pro Bundle.
+Both included in Pro.
 Both can be called for the same UEI.

-How does the peers endpoint compute "similar"?
+How does the peers endpoint compute"similar"?

 A composite similarity score based on NAICS overlap + agency overlap.
 NAICS match counts more than agency match (NAICS is the harder constraint).
 The endpoint returns the top N peers ranked by score, with the underlying overlap counts so you can re-rank if you want.